thephpleague/url/4.0/components/host.md

 ### Array representation

 A host can be splitted into its different labels.
-The class provides an array representation of a the host labels using the `Host::toArray` method. **This representation is a hierarchical representation of the Hostname.**
+The class provides an array representation of a the host labels using the `Host::toArray` method.
+If the host is an IP, the array contains only one entry, the full IP.

-<p class="message-warning">Once in array representation you can not distinguish a partially from a fully qualified domain name.</p>
+<p class="message-notice">The class uses a hierarchical representation of the Hostname.
+This mean that the host top-level domain is the array first item.</p>

 ~~~php
 use League\Uri\Components\Host;